 HOW TO CARE FOR YOUR FEI LIU FINE JEWELLERY

-Dust, pollution and daily wear can affect the brilliance of a gemstone and dull the surface of precious metals.
-As with all the finer things in life, you should take care to protect your jewellery and always store it in a dry area, away from direct sunlight.
+Dust, pollution and daily wear can affect the brilliance of a gemstone and dull the surface of the metal.
+As with all the finer things in life, you should take care to protect you jewellery.
+One of our simpler suggestions if to store it in a dry area, away from direct sunlight.

 - For our silver collections, we suggest to lightly clean with a lint soft cloth.

 - Keep your jewellery safe in the packaging provided or in a jewellery box.

 - Avoid your jewellery coming into contact with chemicals (i.e. perfumes and hairspray)

 Pure gold is the only precious metal that will not tarnish as it contains no oxide.
 Having said this, it is a relatively soft metal and we handling gold jewellery with care.
 Generally, the higher the carat weight, the softer the metal.
 For example, 14ct gold tends to be more resistant to scratching than 18ct gold.
 We recommend that you wear rings of a similar carat together, e.g. your wedding and engagement ring.

 For platinum jewellery, clean with a mild soapy water solution and a soft bristle brush.
 Over time platinum jewellery develops a natural patina which can be easily polished.